ezze/fluffychat/PRIVACYPOLICY.md

 # Push Notifications

 * The matrix server the user is using, will automatically send push notifications to the UBports push service.
-This notifications are encrypted with https on the way from the matrix server to the official ubports matrix gateway at https://push.ubports.com:5003/_matrix/push/r0/notify which forwards the notification to UBports push service at https://push.ubports.com and then sends this as a push notification to the user's device(s).
+These notifications are encrypted with https on the way from the matrix server to the official ubports matrix gateway at https://push.ubports.com:5003/_matrix/push/r0/notify which forwards the notification to UBports push service at https://push.ubports.com and then sends this as a push notification to the user's device(s).